 For lunch, I usually roast a chicken breast or thigh the night before and enjoy it with a salad, or take advantage of leftovers.
-I try to plan out my own lunch options so that I don’t have to stand in the kitchen and think too hard before going to work.
-I also use some meal prep ideas that I’ve found online to make a week’s worth of lunches for the working members of the family to take along.
+I try to plan out my lunch options so I don’t have to stand in the kitchen and think too hard before going to work.
+I also use some meal prep ideas I’ve found online to make a week’s worth of lunches for the working members of the family to take along.

-Gas is another huge expense, and sadly we don’t live in an area where public transportation exists in any meaningful way.
+Gas is another tremendous expense, and sadly we don’t live in an area where public transportation exists in any meaningful way.
 Commuting by bike or walking is also out of the question, both because of the heavy snow we’ll probably have by the end of the month and the distance across rural roads to work.

 The solution for this expense has been to the first downgrade to a vehicle that is better on gas than our full-size van, especially now that my kids are all older and we rarely use the van for anything other than hauling plywood for home repair projects.
 It’s much nicer to have $20 fill a tank instead of $75.

 The other solution has been to share the commute.
 Thankfully, I have kids who all work in that same general direction, and with some schedule juggling, we can figure out who drives whom, and where to meet up after work.
 We don’t all work the same schedules, and so this usually results in me hanging out at Tim Hortons drinking coffee and working on blog post ideas and projects for an hour, instead of wasting the gas to go home only to come right back.

 I’ve also found co-workers who are also moms working seasonally to save up for special needs in their lives.
 Many folks welcome the car-pooling opportunity on days when my kids don’t work anywhere close to the same schedule.